opencog/atomspace/opencog/README.md

 leafs of a tree, while Links correspond to vertexes internal to the tree (non-leaf vertexes).
 Nodes can be given a name, Links cannot.
-Nodes and Links have a type, but no further properties, except for values (valuations); these are described in a later section.
+Nodes and Links have a type, but no further properties, except for values (valuations); these are key-value databases described in a section below.

 Nodes and Links can be shared between different trees.
 Nodes and Links are, by definition, immutable: once created, they cannot be changed;